-Every Company irrespective of whether it’s a Private Company or Public Company has to comply annually by filing financial statements to ROC in form AOC-4 and MGT-7 (with necessary attachments attached) within six months of the end of the relevant financial year.
+Every Company irrespective of whether it’s a Private Company or Public Company has to comply annually by filing Financial Statement to ROC in form AOC-4 and MGT-7 (with necessary attachments attached) within six months of the end of the relevant Financial year.

 However, section 131 of Companies Act 2013 is introduced as a savior to such incidences where the Company has filed any wrong particulars or has furnished incorrect information in its annual return.
 Therefore, if the Company has filed the forms and SRN is generated and got approved, it now can be revised voluntarily under the provisions of this section.

 Voluntary Revision of Financial Statement or Board’s Report